ocaml/dune/doc/dune-files.rst

 .. code:: scheme

-    (using coq 0.1)
+    (using coq 0.2)

 This will enable support for the ``coq.theory`` stanza in the current project.
 If the language version is absent, dune will automatically add this line with the latest Coq version to the project file once a ``(coq.theory ...)`` stanza is used anywhere.

-The only version supported is ``0.1`` and it doesn't provide any kind of guarantees with respect to stability, however, as implementation of features progresses, we hope to bump ``0.1`` to ``1.0`` soon.
-The 1.0 version will commit to a stable set of functionality; features marked ``1.0`` below are expected to reach 1.0 unchanged.
+The supported Coq language versions are ``0.1``, and ``0.2`` which adds support for the ``theories`` field.
+We don't provide any guarantees with respect to stability yet, however, as implementation of features progresses, we hope reach ``1.0`` soon.
+The ``1.0`` version will commit to a stable set of functionality; all the features below are expected to reach 1.0 unchanged or minimally modified.

 The basic form for defining Coq libraries is very similar to the OCaml form: